fpco/cache-s3/README.md

 ## Usage

+There is an implicit assumption in this document that the user knows how to configure communication with AWS from the command line (credentials, roles, accounts, regions, etc.), same as with `aws-cli` for example.
+There are plenty of guides online how to get this setup.

 ### Prepare CI and S3

 In order for the tool to work, an S3 bucket must already be setup on AWS.
 I would recommend setting